7 lessons from CES 2024 from Garage&co

 Understanding the competitive landscape

-Sustainability as a core value
+Sustainability as a fundamental value

-Strategic partnerships for scaling up
+Strategic partnerships to scale up

 Bonus: Choose your flight carefully

-It's a little joke, but if you want to save a few bucks on your flight, your airline may be +/- on time.
-Both our flights were more than 5 hours late round trip. đź’€
+This is a little joke, but if you want to save a few dollars on your flight, it's possible that your airline is more or less on time.
+Both of our flights were delayed by more than 5 hours round trip. 💀

-A huge thank you to our collaborators in the field, Nicholas Nadeau, Ph.D., P.Eng.(SmartOne), Guillaume Bédard, BComm, ICD.D(Tangente Services), Vaughn DiMarco(XMachina), Zach Ronski, Danielle King (Piloter), Marc SCHAAL and Clément Bouland(Bello), Julian Lucchesi, M.Eng.(Centech)
+A big thank you to our collaborators on the ground, Nicholas Nadeau, Ph.D., P.Eng. ( SmartOne ), Guillaume Bédard, BComm, ICD.D ( Tangente Services ), Vaughn DiMarco ( XMachina) , Zach Ronski , Danielle King (Pilot), Marc SCHAAL and Clément Bouland ( Bello ), Julian Lucchesi, M.Eng. ( Centech )